mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 #### 48:46

 Here is a good example.
 I know a gentleman – I forgot his name.
 He has a particular job: he was a commando.
-Do you know that word?
-Commmando is one of the soldiers hired by the government.
-But that commando, his task is, well, very hard....
+Do you know that word? *Commmando* is one of the soldiers hired by the government.
+But the commando, his task is, well, very hard....
 Sort of a spy, but not exactly a spy.
-One of the novel stories in England – I saw the pictures on TV probably – the man in this novel was just like a commando.
-The government asked him to do something, a secret task: you have to go to another country immediately by the order of the government, and then serve somebody, who could be killed or who could be arrested.
-Whatever happens, he has to do it.
+One of the novels in England – I saw it on TV probably – the man in this novel was just like a commando.
+The government asked him to do something, a secret task: you have to go to another country, and then serve somebody, who could be killed or who could be [arrested].

-That is a commando; he does that.
-He is very sharp, very sharp, and his eyes are very sharp eyes.
+That is a commando.
+He is very sharp, and his eyes are very sharp eyes.
 If you look at him, immediately he *glares* at you. *[He chuckles.]* You’re just like a frog in front of a snake.
 Can you imagine?
-Because he has to maintain continually a certain mental, psychological tension; no seam or psychological crack between him and object.
-Always there is no crack.
-So he is very sharp.
+Because he has to maintain continually a certain mental, psychological tension; no psychological crack between him and object.
+Always there is no crack, so he is very sharp.

 But he suffered a lot.
 And he likes it very much here.
-So he came a single time to see me, and he sat here a few times.
+So he came several times to see me, and he sat here a few times.
 He lives here, but he doesn’t have a particular home; every day, he has to move, he has to do something secretly.
 He wants to come here, but, the government, FBI, everybody follows him.
-So he cannot walk in the sunshine, daytime; he has to walk in the darkness.
+So he cannot walk in the sunshine; he has to walk in the darkness.
 He wants to come here because zazen starts in the dark. *[The group laughs.]* It’s dark in the morning, that’s why he wanted to come, and he came once.

 He has a small passport; that passport is a special passport issued by the government.
 This is a secret passport.
 Any time, any place, he can go.
-At any time, any where, he can kill anybody. *[Some laughter.]* That means, he is also at any time, anywhere, killed by somebody.
+Any time, any where, he can kill *anybody*. *[Some laughter.]* That means, he is also at any time, anywhere, killed by somebody.
 Don’t you think so?
-That is his job: any time.
+That is his job: at any time.

 And also, if he kills somebody his task is successful, and the government gives asylum to him.
 He doesn’t want the government, FBI, to look for him, always look for him.

 But he came here.
-And then I asked, “I would like to give a Buddha statue [to you].
+And I said, “I would like to give a Buddha statue [to you].
 A statue carved in ivory, from India.”
 So that is wonderful, the Buddha statue.
 Somebody gave it to me, so I gave it to him: “Please keep this.”
 And I asked him, “How about this Buddha statue?
 Can you feel something?”
 Or, I showed him the [Bodhisattva](glossary#bodhisattva) picture, sitting like this.
 Do you know, the beautiful picture?
 Miracle Bodhisattva in Japan, one of the national treasures.
 I wanted to know his soft, gentle mind, so I asked, “How do you feel there?”

 He said, “No, I don’t like it.”